 + Horseback riding means therapy for one Active MSer.
 Martha Skye Martin writes of her fondness for horses and how horseback riding has become an essential form of therapy for her multiple sclerosis.
 Click here to read her story.

-Newsletter+Discounts+Access Enter your e-mail address above to join ActiveMSers and receive our e-newsletter, which includes the latest MS news as well as practical tips and advice.
+Newsletter+Discounts+Access Click the above link to join ActiveMSers and receive our e-newsletter, which includes the latest MS news as well as practical tips and advice.
 You'll also receive a password to access the Members Only area of our forum, which has exclusive coupon codes for members.
 Finally, you'll receive a 10-part e-mail series on how to be active, stay fit, and keep exploring!
 (E-mail addresses always remain confidential.)

 Organic 100% Cotton MS is BS T-Shirt, $19.75 Women's and men's cuts available.